joellacarman/joellacarman.github.io/_posts/2020-07-30-k12-segregation.md

 </p>

-It may seem obvious that a school is segregated when the student body is demographically homogenous, but Urban's researchers point out the importance of considering a school's surrounding demographics, too.
+It may seem obvious that a school is segregated when the student body is demographically homogeneous, but Urban's researchers point out the importance of considering a school's surrounding demographics, too.

 To show how this can be distilled into one number, our team created a scrollyteller that unpacks the index using a school that may not seem segregated at first, but, compared to the neighborhood it sits in, is actually quite segregated.